2021–22 Håndboldligaen

 The 2021–22 Håndboldligaen (known as the HTH Herreligaen) was the 86th season of the Danish Handball League, the top men's handball league in Denmark.
 A total of fourteen teams contested this season's league, which began on 10 September 2021 and concluded on 12 June 2022.
+Nordsjælland Håndbold was the recently promoted team from the Danish 1st Division.

 GOG won their eighth title.
 TMS Ringsted and Skive fH were relegated.

 Format

 Under normal circumstances the league is made up of 14 teams.
 However, for this season only the team had 15 teams.
 This was because the previous season 2020-21, Aarhus Håndbold had gone bankrupt and was forced to leave the league.

 The team TMS Ringsted finished last in the regular season, and should therefore under normal circumstances have been relegated.
 They decided however to appeal the relegation, and it was found that due to Aarhus Håndbold's bankruptcy, they had the right to remain in the league.
 Simultaneously, Nordsjælland Håndbold had won the First Division, and Skive fH had won the First Division play-off round and thus had to meet the worst placed team in the Håndboldligaen relegation round.
 This would be Aarhus Håndbold, as they had not competed, and thus had not gained any points at all.
 This was however decided after Skive fH had already secured promotion, as Aarhus Håndbold could not compete.
 This meant that only one team was relegated, but two were promoted.
 Therefore it was decided that for the 2021–22 Håndboldligaen, the league would have 15, not 14 teams.

 In the 15 team league format, it meant that two teams, instead of the usual one team, was relegated directly after the regular season.
 The regular season also had two rounds more than usual.